 Whether you pick up the phone to cold call prospects, meet potential customers while networking at events, or do something else entirely, proven strategies that quickly turn strangers into customers are considered the ‘holy grail’ in sales.

-The way you prospect today is about to receive a major update due to the EU data protection regulation known as GDPR – which comes into effect in just over a month!
+The way you used to prospect has received a major update due to the EU data protection regulation known as GDPR – which came into affect in May 2018.

 Failure to comply with GDPR can leave your company facing fines of up to €20 million or 4% of global turnover – whichever is greater.